johnfedoruk/bangular/aio/content/guide/deployment.md

 specifies a base path for resolving relative URLs to assets such as images, scripts, and style sheets.
 For example, given the `<base href="/my/app/">`, the browser resolves a URL such as `some/place/foo.jpg` into a server request for `my/app/some/place/foo.jpg`.
-During navigation, the Angular router uses the _base href_ as the base path to component, template, and module files.
+During navigation, the Bangular router uses the _base href_ as the base path to component, template, and module files.

 <div class="l-sub-section">